Study: Genetic testing for inherited mutations may be helpful for all people with advanced or metastatic cancer

 - For some of the genes included on the actionable list, data supporting effectiveness for people with different cancer types is limited.
 The authors note this as a limitation and suggest that more research is needed to understand which treatments are most appropriate based on mutation and tumor type.

-- Many more patients had cancer than cancer.
+- Many more patients had metastatic cancer than cancer.
 The selection and enrollment criteria were not entirely described.
 Because the participants did not represent a random sampling of cancer patients, it is unclear whether these findings will hold up for the general population.

 - The study looked at the medical records of patients who received care at the researchers’ institution.
 Care received by patients at other hospitals was not included in the study.